Sensors and Virtual Sensors

 - Data collector endpoint

-- Docker registry credentials
+- Docker registry credentials (required before activation)

 - Backend URL for callbacks